1040 Tax Calculator (Tax Year 2019)

 - Enter your spouse's total of all wages, salaries, tips, etc. For this entry, only enter the amount for your spouse.
 This is normally the amount shown on your spouse's W-2 form(s) in box 1 provided by your spouse's employer.
 You should also include any wages received as a household employee not reported on a W-2 (a W-2 may not have been provided if the amount was less than $2,000).
 It should also include any tips not reported to your spouse's employer - including allocated tips that appear on your spouse's W-2 form(s) box 8.

 - Taxable interest

 - Enter your total taxable interest.
 This should also include your spouse's taxable interest if you are married filing jointly.
 This is normally reported to you either form 1099-INT or form 1099-OID.
-It may also be found on Schedule K-1.

 - Tax-exempt interest

 - This amount is only used to calculate taxable Social Security Benefits and Earned Income credit.
 If these are not part of your return, this entry will not change your results.
 Enter your (and your spouse's if married filing jointly) total tax-exempt interest reported to you (and your spouse if you are married filing jointly) on form 1099-INT or form 1099-OID.
 Also include any amounts on 1099-DIV reported as exempt interest dividends.
 Don't include any interest earned in an IRA, Health Savings Account, MSA or Coverdell education savings account.
 Tax exempt interest you enter here will not be included in the calculation of the Alternative Minimum Tax (AMT).
 If any of your tax-exempt interest is subject to AMT please enter it in the "Alternative minimum tax (AMT) income adjustments" entry field.

 - Ordinary dividends (this includes any qualified dividends)